As women and mothers we have a nurturing side that means we

 Are you guilty of taking responsibility for your husband’s feelings?
 If you were to place that responsibility back where it belongs, what would you do differently in your life and marriage?

-A New Kind of Support for Navigating Your Life and Marriage… Coming Soon!
+Announcing The Untethered Wife… A New Kind of Support for Navigating Your Life and Marriage

-It’s an experience that combines my coaching expertise with the support of a community of like-minded women on a similar path.
+It’s a programme that combines my coaching expertise with the support of a community of like-minded women on a similar path.
 It’s designed to give you crystal clarity of what you want for your life and marriage now and how to give yourself permission to create it.

 It’s for women who want to learn and grow and transform together.